 We enjoyed the market at Lourmarin, a pretty village in a dramatic setting near the Luberon Massif.
 These rural markets have everything imaginable from clothes, to soaps, to spices, to kid-pleasing candy in every size, shape, and color.
 Just strolling the narrow streets of Provence’s villages is incentive enough to explore Be sure to do a little research in advance.
 Most are held weekly but the days vary from town to town.

 Our Family Travel Advising Team will work with you to book accommodations, recommend activities and more, all with one-on-one support.
 Click here to send us a request >

 For a day of all-age loitering in one of the most picturesque villages in Provence, look no further than Saint Rémy de Provence.
 Home to Vincent van Gogh (where he painted The Starry Night) and the birthplace of Nostradamus, the streets are wonderful for wandering and there are a number of excellent restaurants.
-The Roman Ruins of Glanum are short distance from town; we didn’t get a chance to see them, but I hear this is a worthwhile stop.
+The Roman Ruins of Glanum are a short distance from town; we didn’t get a chance to see them, but I hear this is a worthwhile stop.